Mitchell Stephens (academic)

 Mitchell Stephens (born August 16, 1949) is an American professor of journalism and mass communications at New York University's Arthur L. Carter Journalism Institute.
 He is also a respected journalist and historian with several original published works.

 Personal life

 Mitchell Stephens was born in New York City, and was raised in Manhattan, Queens, and Long Island.
 His father was Bernard Stephens (1917–1990), a labor newspaper editor.
 His mother, Lillian Stephens, was a retired professor of education, and lived on Long Island.
 He has one sibling, a sister, Beth Stephens, who is an international human rights lawyer and law professor at Rutgers in Camden, New Jersey.

+He is a fan of the New York Mets, and he won the team's Banner Day contest as a teenager with a sign reading "Extremism in Defense of the Mets Is No Vice", a parody of a line from Barry Goldwater's speech at the 1964 Republican National Convention.

 He attended The Wheatley School, a public school in Old Westbury, New York, and graduated in 1967.
 He graduated from Haverford College in 1971, with honors in English.
 In 1973 he graduated from UCLA with a masters in Journalism, and received the Edward R. Murrow Award for best student in broadcast journalism.

 His wife is Esther Davidowitz, magazine writer and editor, and currently editor-in-chief of Westchester Magazine.
 They have three children: Noah, Lauren, and Seth Stephens-Davidowitz.